louismullie/temp-data/markdown_final/117a24fd-d3c4-c9ff-c8f8-38d4ffc2dbc3.md

 ### Primary open-angle glaucoma suspect preferred practice pattern® guidelines [^c5bd4139].
 Ophthalmology (2016).
 Medium credibility.

-ICD-10-CM laterality and 7th-character rules—Certain ICD-10 CM categories have applicable 7th characters, the 7th character must always be the 7th character in the data field, and a placeholder X is required if a code needing a 7th character is not 6 characters.
+ICD-10-CM laterality and 7th-character rules — Certain ICD-10 CM categories have applicable 7th characters, the 7th character must always be the 7th character in the data field, and a placeholder X is required if a code needing a 7th character is not 6 characters.
 For bilateral sites, the final character of the code indicates laterality; if no bilateral code is provided and the condition is bilateral, separate codes for both the left and right side should be assigned, with unspecified codes used only when there is no other code option available.
 When laterality is specified in the diagnosis code, Right is always 1, Left is always 2, and Bilateral is always 3.

 ---